kalyeltonvieira/kalyeltonvieira/README.md

-# Hi there 👋 I'm Kalyelton Vieira
+# Hi, I'm Kalyelton Vieira 👋

 🟢 **About Me**
 I'm a Software Engineering student currently learning **Python** and **SQL**, with a growing interest in **Data Science** and **data analysis**.